raptordemon/esphome_Levoit_humidifier/README.md

 Flashing instrusctions and wiring diagrams coming soon

+Support for the 600s and the 450s models via differnt yaml (they were similar but the 450s series has a differnt set of frames for control)

 📘 Levoit LV600S Local UART Control (ESPHome Bridge)

 Local, cloud-free control of the Levoit LV600S humidifier using an ESP32 over UART.